Adoption of Ten Communities, Malaysia

 Devotional activities include EHV classes, emphasising the importance of spirituality and bhajan classes.
 Monthly classes on teaching children their own religion are held.
 Major religious festivals (Sankranthi/Pongal, Deepavali and Christmas) and Chinese New Year are celebrated.
 Children are taught to respect their parents on Father’s and Mother’s Days.
 Bhajans and Gayathri mantra chanting are also conducted periodically in the homes of the people in the adopted community, with family participation.

-Other NGOs have recognised the service provided by SSIO in this community project and volunteered to support and contribute towards the sustenance of the project, including:
+Other NGOs have recognized the service provided by SSSIO in this community project and volunteered to support and contribute towards the sustenance of the project, including:

-JCI – Junior Chambers of International (M), an International Organisation, which provided the setting up of a library and computer lab in the house for the children.
+JCI – Junior Chambers of International (M), an international organization, which provided the setting up of a library and computer lab in the house for the children.

 TAR University College donated funds towards the children’s activities in outings such as to the Forest Research Institute’s Enjoy Nature Programme, and donated dictionaries for the library.

-Metta Foundation, a Buddhist Organisation, has undertaken yearly sponsoring of school uniforms and school bags to all students.
+Metta Foundation, a Buddhist organization, has undertaken yearly sponsoring of school uniforms and school bags to all students.

 Lukut, Negeri Sembilan State

-The Sathya Sai Organisation of Negeri Sembilan established a Surau (Muslim Prayer House) near the adopted community location, where 30 Muslim families can perform their daily prayers.
+The Sri Sathya Sai Organization of Negeri Sembilan established a Surau (Muslim Prayer House) near the adopted community location, where 30 Muslim families can perform their daily prayers.
 The Muslim community works closely with other communities at the Surau, on joint programmes.

 Devotional activities include regular bhajans in the temple, monthly spiritual talks, Gayathri mantra chanting and temple cleaning.
 Educational activities include SSE classes twice a month, SSE festival celebrations and coloring contests for the children.